 If fact, how do yo spell vol au vents exactly?

-I’ve seen it in quite a few versions, but the most used misspelling is ‘voulevant’ or ‘volovants’.
-Probably because that’s pretty close to how you pronounce it as well.
+I have seen it in quite a few versions, but the most used misspelling is ‘voulevant’ or ‘volovants’.
+And that is probably because it is pretty close to how you pronounce it as well.

 Love ’em or hate ’em.